Gitorious-backup/gitorious-wiki/LegacayUpgrade.markdown

 ### That's it

 Congrats, hopefully your existing gitorious installation should be up and running, but if you run into any issues drop an email on [the mailing list](http://groups.google.com/group/gitorious).

+To keep your Gitorious up to date, refer to the new [[Upgrading]] guide.